Meta-learning Structure-Preserving Dynamics: Results

+To assess parameter efficiency, we measure the size of the hyper-network, which dominates model size in modulation-based meta-learning.
+For a fixed base architecture, this directly reflects how efficiently a modulation strategy adapts to new system instances.
+We evaluate the trade-off between performance and parameter cost by plotting model accuracy against the relative hyper-network size on the pendulum system.
+Using the shift-modulation hyper-network (the smallest among all methods) as a reference, the sizes of other models are reported as multiplicative factors relative to this baseline.

+Figure \ref{fig:pendulum_nshots} reports these results.
+While FW achieves strong performance, it requires substantially larger hyper-networks.
+In contrast, the SVD modulation achieves superior performance with significantly fewer additional parameters.
+Moreover, the bottom panels show field and trajectory errors as functions of the number of shots used for latent-code adaptation at test time.
+SVD-like modulation consistently achieves lower errors across all shot counts, indicating superior few-shot efficiency.

-Figure~\ref{fig:pendulum_stream_plot} displays phase-space (i.e., $(q, p)$-space) plots for a subset of the ``ground-truth'' target vector fields in the pendulum test set {at a particular parameter value $\bm\mu^{(k)}$}, along with 100-shot updated vector fields obtained using all considered methods.
-In the ground-truth panel, the red gradient lines depict trajectories from the test set $\mathcal T_{\text{test}}^{(k)}$ that are used as target data in the auto-decoding process described in Algorithm~\ref{alg:val} and the green gradient lines depict trajectories from the test set that are used to measure the trajectory error $\epsilon_{\text{traj}}$.
+\paragraph{Phase-space visualization} Figure~\ref{fig:pendulum_stream_plot} shows phase-space $(q,p)$ vector fields for a representative pendulum system at a fixed parameter $\bm\mu^{(k)}$, including the ground-truth field and the fields obtained after 300-shot adaptation using all methods.
+In the first panel, red trajectories from $\mathcal T_{\text{test}}^{(k)}$ are used for auto-decoding (Algorithm~\ref{alg:val}), while green trajectories are reserved for evaluating the trajectory error $\epsilon_{\text{traj}}$.

-\paragraph{Field error, $\epsilon_{\text{field}}$} In general, the modulation-based methods produce vector fields that are {most} aligned with the target vector field.
-Although all four modulation-based methods perform comparably, the proposed {methods RO and MR} appear to produce more accurate reconstructions of the target vector fields, which is further supported by the field errors in Table~\ref{tab:hamiltonian_summary_2}. {Note that} the FW method tends to overfit to the target trajectories used in the auto-decoding process and, consequently, produces non-smooth vector fields.

-\paragraph{Structural similarity} Considering the learned vector field as an image depicted on 2d space, this measure takes the magnitude and direction of {output} vectors into account, {computing} similarities in terms of intensity and patterns.
-As reported in Table~\ref{tab:hamiltonian_summary_2}, the results of measuring structural similarity via SSIM further support {the proposed methods' improved capability} in capturing the target vector fields.

-\paragraph{Trajectory error, $\epsilon_{\text{traj}}$} Figure~\ref{fig:pendulum_traj} depicts ground truth trajectories {corresponding to} the state variables $ q$ and $p$ of the pendulum system.
-These trajectories are a subset of the green trajectories shown in Figure~\ref{fig:pendulum_stream_plot}, i.e., the trajectories used for measuring the trajectory error, $\epsilon_{\text{traj}}$.
-Again, {these reconstructions} show that the all {modulation methods lead to} comparable predictions. {However,} the proposed methods produce most accurate trajectories while the FW modulation produces some {unphysical perturbations}.

-\paragraph{Varying $n_{\mathcal T}$} We repeat the same experiments for varying numbers of sample trajectories, $n_{\mathcal T} = \{10,20,30\}$.
-Increasing $n_{\mathcal T}$ tends to benefit all modulation techniques; in particular, the FW method becomes less prone to overfitting, {though it remains} less performant {than} other methods.
-The most {dramatic improvement} is achieved by the MR method; the errors $\epsilon_{\text{field}}$ and $\epsilon_{\text{traj}}$ decrease to $\sim$0.05 with $n_{\mathcal T}=30$, while other methods still produce errors larger than 0.1.